Dealazer/ccminer/README.md

 # ccminer

+32 bit only! | Version 2.2.4 quick fork for lesser abuse of hashrate going down and up on mining pools.
+To reduce no acceptance to certain sites.
+Higher speedups with different code change of project.
+Only Release x32 Cuda Toolkit 9.1

+Dealazer BTC Donation Address: 1MC5BmYgTVfei3Mf64j3hNwtcf6vfx5FNg

+Change compute_61;sm_61; to your compute type of graphic card. or more if likely.
+Quick compilation.

 Based on Christian Buchner's &amp; Christian H.'s CUDA project, no more active on github since 2014.

 Check the [README.txt](README.txt) for the additions